rburns/ansi-to-html/README.md

 	npm install -g grunt-cli

-Use Grunt to build and test:

-	# build and test
+Build and test

 	grunt

-	# all the time
+All the time

 	grunt watch

-	# or separately
+Or separately

 	grunt coffee
 	grunt simplemocha  # or npm test